tarsa129/mkdd_rename_release_files/README.md

 -Your regular speed course audio should be named "COURSE_CIRCUIT_0.x.32.c4.ast"<br/>
 and so on.
 If you are making a course, don't forget to make a track.ini file for the patcher.
+If there is only one .arc file in the folder, this program will copy that .arc for multiplayer mode.

 If you have a character mod, your release folder can have:<br/>
 -driver folders (with the same name as the folders used in root -> MRAM.arc -> driver)